Firedrake/postscript-libraries/README.md

 * apop.left

-Create a new array consisting of the input array without its initial value, and that value separately. `apop` is an alias.
+Create a new array consisting of the input array without its initial value, and that value separately.

     [ 1 2 3 ] apop.left → [ 2 3 ] 1

 * apop.right

-As above but for the first value.
+As above but for the final value. `apop` is an alias.

     [ 1 2 3 ] apop.right → [ 1 2 ] 3